 GeneCards Summary for CHAF1A Gene

-CHAF1A (Chromatin Assembly Factor 1, Subunit A (P150)) is a Protein Coding gene.
-Among its related pathways are Chromatin Regulation / Acetylation.
+CHAF1A (Chromatin Assembly Factor 1 Subunit A) is a Protein Coding gene.
+Among its related pathways are Chromatin Regulation / Acetylation and Autophagy Pathway.
 GO annotations related to this gene include identical protein binding and unfolded protein binding.